The Best LGBTQ+ Shows and Movies on Streaming 2023

-Celebrate Pride Month with these shows and movies.
+Celebrate Pride all year long with these queer shows and movies.

-If you’re looking for queer film and television to binge this Pride Month from the comfort of your home, look no further: here’s our top picks from each major streaming service.
+So allow us to be one more company celebrating Pride in 2023.
+If you’re looking for queer film and television to binge from the comfort of your couch, look no further: Here are our top picks from some of the major streaming services.

 The Owl House

-In recent years, animated shows have been able to include more diverse sets of characters in more prominent roles, and The Owl House is no exception.
+In recent years, animated shows have been able to include more diverse sets of characters in more prominent roles, and The Owl House is a great example.
+It’s about Luz Noceda, a human girl who stumbles into a world of demons and magic, determined to become a witch herself.
 Following in the footsteps of Gravity Falls, Star vs the Forces of Evil, and Amphibia, it provides a rich fantasy world for kids and adults alike.

 She-Ra and the Princesses of Power